HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: Iloura*

-A Comper's role is to combine the work of all of the earlier artists departments into a final shot.
+A comper's role is to combine the work of all of the earlier artists departments into a final shot.
 This involves combining any CG elements, DMP (Digital Matte Painting) work, prep elements and roto mattes with live action scans, in a way that looks believable enough to fool a viewer that it was shot once, through the lens of a single real camera.

 An Organised Example of a Nuke node graph: